 - Ill-gotten gains or exorbitant commissions and fees

 Defenses Against Securities Fraud Charges in Texas

-If you are charged with committing securities fraud in Texas, you need the assistance of an experienced criminal defense attorney that can represent you in and out of court.
+If you are charged with committing securities fraud in Texas, you need the assistance of an experienced Houston criminal defense attorney that can represent you in and out of court.
 While allegations of fraud can be devastating, there may be defenses in your case.
 For instance, the Texas Securities Act allows for a number of exempt transactions.
 If the sale of a security in question falls under an exempt transaction or exempt security listed in the Act, then you may avoid prosecution.
 Additionally, if you are charged with making a misrepresentation in the sale of a security or when providing investment advice, a leading defense attorney may be able to argue that the misrepresentation was not a relevant fact or was a prediction as to the future that was made honestly and in good faith.

-Hire a Knowledgeable Securities Fraud Defense Lawyer
+Hire a Knowledgeable Houston Securities Fraud Lawyer

 If you are charged with securities fraud in Texas, your entire future could be at risk.
 The Texas State Securities Board has the right to enforce criminal and civil penalties, including revocation of your professional license.
 You cannot afford to lose your career and your freedom over a misunderstanding.
 Contact James Alston Law today for a consultation at (713) 228-1400.
 Attorney James Alston is a former state and federal prosecutor that understands what it takes to win cases.
 He is a skilled litigator and board-certified by the Texas Board of Legal Specialization.
 Do not wait until it is too late.
-Call to get your case started today.
+Contact us to get your case started today.